yokosogithub/GeoGit/doc/manual/source/exploring.rst

 Exploring a repository
 =======================

 The content of a GeoGit repository is stored in the ``.geogit`` folder.
-Unlike a version control system like *git*, the content of the current working tree cannot be explored directly as a normal folder containing files, since there is not an equivalence between features and files, and they are stored instead in a database which hold the complete structure of the repository.
+Unlike a version control system like Git, the content of the current working tree cannot be explored directly as a normal folder containing files, since there is not an equivalence between features and files, and they are stored instead in a database which hold the complete structure of the repository.

 Exploring the content of a GeoGit repository is done using GeoGit commands that allow to list and describe the different elements it contains.
 The main command used for this task are the following ones: